-3.41 It will loop forever if n < 0.
+3.41 It will return 1 for negative numbers which does not really make sense.
 This should be fixed in two ways.
 Since n! is undefined when n < 0, it can't return the correct answer for negative values.
-So the first change is that instead of looping forever, it should check and return return -1 if n < 0.
+So the first change is to have it return -1 if n < 0.
 Some other value can be used, but -1 works well because n! can't be negative, so if it returns -1, you know something is up.
 Second, this behavior should be clearly documented so that it clearly states that it returns n! for $n \ge 0$, and -1 for n < 0.

-Evaluation of Solution 1: This algorithm always returns 0.
-If you don't see it right away, carefully work through the algorithm with a few values of n.

-Evaluation of Solution 2: This is correct.
-It doesn't multiply by 1, but that doesn't change the answer.

-Evaluation of Solution 3: This is also correct.
-It is just multiplying the values in the reverse order of the other examples.

-Evaluation of Solution 4: This is incorrect.
+- Evaluation of Solution 1: This algorithm always returns 0.
+If you don't see it right away, carefully work through the algorithm with a few values of n. - Evaluation of Solution 2: This is correct.
+It doesn't multiply by 1, but that doesn't change the answer. - Evaluation of Solution 3: This is also correct.
+It is just multiplying the values in the reverse order of the other examples. - Evaluation of Solution 4: This is incorrect.
 It actually computes (n-1)!.
 To fix this, does i have to start at 0, or go to n (instead of n-1)?
 We'll leave it to you to work out which is correct.